egonw/the-fair-cookbook/content/recipes/findability/wikiDataAccess.md

 ## Conclusion
 In this recipe, we have gone over:
-1) How to create a WikiData account
+1) How to create a Wikidata account
 2) Restrictions of editing